AppNotFound/tde-installer/README.md

 A simple script to install a lightweight desktop environment in Termux with:

-- XFCE / LXDE / LXQT / i3
+- XFCE / LXDE / LXQT / i3 / IceWM
 - Termux X11 or VNC support
 - Minimal install using `--no-install-recommends`